jtarbard/Software-Engineering-Project-Wiki/Documentation/Git-Branching-Structure.md

   - Issue Branch
     - Case 1 - Full workflow feature
       - E.g. The "simulated payment" feature needs to be implemented.
 There will be backend functionality, as well as the User Interface for the payment page.
         1. The issue for this feature should have been created (it is usually an essential backlog item).
-Say this is issue #777.
+Say this is issue #10.
-        2. Branch out front `sprint3`, name the new branch `payment-iss777-backend`.
+        2. Branch out front `sprint3`, name the new branch `payment-iss10-backend`.
         3. Implement the backend functionality.
-        4. Make a merge request.
-        5a.
-Either: Commence code review and merge it into `sprint3`, 5b.
-Or: Implement the frontend UI
+        4. Make a merge request, request to merge `payment-iss10-backend` into some branch (this could be `sprint3` or some other branch, say `booking-iss1000`).
+        5. If someone *DECIDE* to implement the **frontend** UI for the payment page, do
+          - a. **Close the merge request** for `payment-iss10-backend`.
+          - b.
+Branch out from `payment-iss10-backend`, call the new branch `payment-iss10-full`.
+          - c.
+Make the payment page.
+          - d.
+Make a new merge request, request to merge `payment-iss10-full` into some branch (this could be `sprint3` or some other branch, say `booking-iss1000`).
+        6. Commence code review.
+Resolve merge conflicts.
+        7. The branch is merged!
       - Another example: ![20200311_145124](uploads/5f1d55078a303c4a70698a52e183542c/20200311_145124.jpg)
     - Case 2 - Purely Backend feature
       - E.g. Generate QR code for receipt
         1. Create an issue for the task, say this will be issue #888.
         2. Branch out from `sprint3`, name the new branch `facility-iss888-full`.
         3. Implement the feature.
-        4. Make a merge request.
-        5a.
-Either: Commence code review and merge it into `sprint3`, 5b.
-Or: Merge it with another issue branch, say `booking-iss1000`.
+        4. Make a merge request, request to merge `facility-iss888-full` into some branch (this could be `sprint3` or some other branch, say `booking-iss1000`).
+        5. Commence code review.
+Resolve merge conflicts.
         6. The branch is merged!
-    - Case 3 - Purely Frontend feature
+    - Case 3 - Purely Frontend feature / Frontend UI page for a merged backend functionality
       - E.g. Put facility images
         1. Create an issue for the task, say this will be issue #999.
         2. Branch out from `sprint3`, name the new branch `facility-iss999-full`.
         3. Implement the feature.
         4. Make a merge request, request to merge `facility-iss999-full` into `sprint3`.
-        5. The `facility-iss999-full` branch will be merged ASAP.
+        5. The `facility-iss999-full` branch will be merged ASAP (@VincentLou will do the frontend code review).

 #### Merge Naming Convention Example
 (This is mostly for @VincentLou)